 There several things to remember when working on substituting whole wheat for all-purpose flour:

 Whole Wheat Flour is Heavier – and because of this, you need to work on incorporating plenty of air into your batter.
 You’ll need more leavening.
 You will also need to bake it just a bit longer, as heat takes longer to penetrate a dense batter.

 Whole Wheat Flour contains bran, which is not very soluble in water.
 Because of this, whole wheat flour will benefit from extra liquid and some extra time to sit and absorb as much liquid as possible.

 Whole Wheat Flour does impart some taste of it’s own to the recipe.
 Personally, I like that, but in a more delicate recipe it may overpower the flavor you’re going for.
 For this reason, you may want to use whole wheat only in recipes that contain some “bigger” flavors, like chocolate, bananas, nutmeg/cinnamon spices, and molasses.

 Follow these suggestions when swapping out 1:1 all-purpose for 100% whole wheat flour and you’ll enjoy a better result:

-For every cup of whole wheat flour called for, add an additional 2 tsp of liquid – water, milk, juice, etc. (Here in Colorado’s dry climate, I have to add at least 1 extra tbsp liquid per cup of whole wheat.)
+For every cup of whole wheat flour called for, add an additional 2 tsp to 1 tbsp of liquid – water, milk, juice, etc. (Here in Colorado’s dry climate, I have to add at least 1 extra tbsp liquid per cup of whole wheat.)